Douglas Anderson, trading as Westgarage Engineering, retired on 5th April 2020 and is no longer manufacturing these parts.

 Or we can supply brand new chain drive units based on aftermarket differentials by manufacturers including: 3J Driveline, Quaife, Tran-X, MiniSpares & Swiftune.

-Several types of differential are available to suit your application:
+Several types of differential were available

 ‘Open’ action differentials – mainly for road use

 ‘Limited Slip Differentials’ LSD – of which there are three basic types: